melissadiep94/National-Parks-Project/README.md

 ## Project Information
 Our aim was to provide useful information for prospective travelers to National Parks.
-You can find information on 464 National Parks in US, as displayed  on the map with a link to an individual page for each park.
+You can find information on all 464 National Public Service Parks in US,  including 63 with 'National Park' designation as displayed  on the map with a link to an individual page for each park.
 These includes all National Public Service parks, where 63 has a designation as a National Park.
 We also wanted to include top parks visited and top activities to do in the parks.

 ## Table of Content